How an AI-Run Store Stays Secure: Our Security Audit Pipeline

 Layer 6: Content Security Policy

-Our CSP headers restrict what the browser is allowed to load:
+Our CSP headers restrict what the browser is allowed to load.
+The approach:

 Rails.application.config.content_security_policy do |policy|